 Step 3: Just close bracket to complete the syntax or just press Enter.
 The result would R which is an initial or first character of Ram in the example.
 Please refer below pic:

 We can drag the formula by using Ctrl + D or double click on the right corner of the cell as shown below in red:

 The result would be like below:

-So, instead of doing it manually we can use the function of LEFT which helps in time-saving because it will take lots of time if the data is huge.
+So, instead of doing it manually we can use the function of the LEFT which helps in time-saving because it will take lots of time if the data is huge.

-Suppose, in a data numbers and text are mixed and we have to separate it.
+Suppose, in data numbers and text are mixed and we have to separate it.
 Then, in this case, the LEFT formula will help with the combination of the VALUE function.

 Below is the example is given where 3 character is numeric, which we have to extract from a name.

 Now, we have to use the Formula with VALUE.